GodNooNoo/TrimpsModLoader/README.md

 Tool for loading external mods to trimps.
 Once installed press the q/Q key on your keyboard.

 ## Usage
+Press Q.
-Press Q. If you uncheck a mod you will have to reload your game [ctrl+R] for the script to get unloaded.
+If you uncheck a mod you will have to reload your game [Ctrl+R] for the script to get unloaded.

 ## Compability
 With other mods: